maurinvolution/maurinvolution/README.md

 ---
 <!-- About me -->
 I am a full-stack developer with 5 years of experience in software development and 12 years in the tech world.
-My main tech stack at the moment is Mongo, Express, React, and Node.js (1 year of exp.)
-Previously I developed with PHP, MySQL, and Apache (WAMP 4 years of exp.)
+My main tech stack at the moment is Mongo, Express, React, and Node.js (1 year of exp) Previously I developed with PHP, MySQL, and Apache (WAMP 4 years of exp)

 Feel free to contact me if you want!